ndrakos/blog/_posts/2020-09-29-SED_Method_Updates.md

 There were two main problems (1) the $$M_{\rm UV}$$--$$\beta$$ relationship was backwards and (2) there were some fairly blue quiescent galaxies in the UVJ diagram.

-I am fixing a couple of potential problems in the previous methods, to try and address these issues.
+I am fixing of things in my previous implementation to try and address these issues.

 ## UV Continuum slope

-Before I was using the restframe SED to calculate $$\beta$$.
+Before I was using the redshift 0 SED to calculate $$\beta$$.

 I am now using equation (1) from
 <a href="https://ui.adsabs.harvard.edu/abs/2012MNRAS.420..901D/abstract">Dunlop et al 2012</a> to calculate the UV continuum slope: